 In This Article

-Pathmonk Metrics immediately tells you what you need to know and how to fix it rather than just presenting you with raw data.
+Pathmonk Intelligence immediately tells you what you need to know and how to fix it rather than just presenting you with raw data.

 Today, we want to look at the different insights that you get from standard website analytics tools, such as Google Analytics, heatmaps, and session recording tools, like Hotjar and how these compare to Pathmonk Metrics.